Prehistoric Iberia: Chalcolithic

 The Chalcolithic or Copper Age is the earliest phase of metallurgy.
 Copper, silver and gold started to be worked then, though these soft metals could hardly replace stone tools for most purposes.
 The Chalcolithic is also a period of increased social complexity and stratification and, in the case of Iberia, that of the rise of the first civilizations and of extensive exchange networks that would reach to the Baltic and Africa.

 The conventional date for the beginning of Chalcolithic in Iberia is c.
-3000 BC.
+3200 BC.
 In the following centuries, especially in the south of the peninsula, metal goods, often decorative or ritual, become increasingly common.
 Additionally there is an increased evidence of exchanges with areas far away: amber from the Baltic and ivory and ostrich-egg products from Northern Africa.
+A notable example in that regard is the Ivory Lady from Tholos de Montelirio.

-The Beaker culture was present in Iberia during the Chalcolithic.
+The Bell Beaker culture was present in Iberia during the Chalcolithic.

 Gordon Childe interpreted the presence of its characteristic artefact as the intrusion of "missionaries" expanding from Iberia along the Atlantic coast, spreading knowledge of Mediterranean copper metallurgy.

 Stephen Shennan interpreted their artefacts as belonging to a mobile cultural elite imposing itself over the indigenous substrate populations.
 Similarly, Sangmeister (1972) interpreted the "Beaker folk" (Glockenbecherleute) as small groups of highly mobile traders and artisans.
 Christian Strahm (1995) used the term "Bell Beaker phenomenon" (Glockenbecher-Phänomen) as a compromise in order to avoid the term "culture".

 The Bell Beaker artefacts at least in their early phase are not distributed across a contiguous areal as is usual for archaeological cultures, but are found in insular concentrations scattered across Europe.
 Their presence is not associated with a characteristic type of architecture or of burial customs.
 However, the Bell Beaker culture does appear to coalesce into a coherent archaeological culture in its later phase.

 More recent analyses of the "Beaker phenomenon", published since the 2000s, have persisted in describing the origin of the "Beaker phenomenon" as arising from a synthesis of elements, representing "an idea and style uniting different regions with different cultural traditions and background.